 • 15 March - 12 May (Autumn period).

-A Permit to Burn is required during the Restricted Burning period.
+A Permit to Burn is required during the Restricted Burning periods.

 Please note: The above dates are subject to change at short notice due to variable weather conditions.
 Please monitor the Shire’s website and social media for updates and always call your area Fire Control Officer (FCO) or the Shire Rangers to check prior to lighting up.